Model (person): Early years

-With the development of fashion photography, the modelling profession expanded to photo modelling.
+The modelling profession expanded to photo modelling with the development of fashion photography.
 Models remained fairly anonymous, and relatively poorly paid, until the late 1940s, when the world's first three supermodels, Barbara Goalen, Bettina Graziani and Lisa Fonssagrives began commanding very large sums.
 During the 1940s and 1950s, Graziani was the most photographed woman in France and the undisputed queen of couture, while Fonssagrives appeared on over 200 Vogue covers; her name recognition led to the importance of Vogue in shaping the careers of fashion models.
-One of the most popular models during the 1940s was Jinx Falkenburg who was paid $25 per hour, a large sum at the time; through the 1950s, Wilhelmina Cooper, Jean Patchett, Dovima, Dorian Leigh, Suzy Parker, Evelyn Tripp and Carmen Dell'Orefice also dominated fashion.
+One of the most popular models during the 1940s was Jinx Falkenburg, who was paid $25 per hour, a large sum at the time; through the 1950s, Wilhelmina Cooper, Jean Patchett, Dovima, Dorian Leigh, Suzy Parker, Evelyn Tripp and Carmen Dell'Orefice also dominated fashion.
 Dorothea Church was among the first black models in the industry to gain recognition in Paris.
 However, these models were unknown outside the fashion community.
 Wilhelmina Cooper's measurements were 38"-24"-36" whereas Chanel Iman's measurements are 32"-23"-33".
 In 1946, Ford Models was established by Eileen and Gerard Ford in New York, making it one of the oldest model agencies in the world.

 The 1960s and the beginning of the industry

-In the 1960s, the modelling world began to establish modelling agencies.
+In the 1960s, the modelling world established modelling agencies.
 Throughout Europe, secretarial services acted as models' agents charging them weekly rates for their messages and bookings.
 For the most part, models were responsible for their own billing.
-In Germany, agents were not allowed to work for a percentage of a person's earnings, so referred to themselves as secretaries.
-With the exception of a few models travelling to Paris or New York, travelling was relatively unheard of for a model.
-Most models only worked in one market due to different labor laws governing modelling in various countries.
-In the 1960s, Italy had many fashion houses and fashion magazines but was in dire need of models.
-Italian agencies would often coerce models to return to Italy without work visas by withholding their pay.
+In Germany, agents were not allowed to work for a percentage of a person's earnings, so they referred to themselves as secretaries.
+Except for a few models travelling to Paris or New York, travelling was relatively unheard of for a model.
+Most models only worked in one market due to different labour laws governing modelling in various countries.
+In the 1960s, Italy had many fashion houses and fashion magazines but desperately needed models.
+Italian agencies often coerced models to return to Italy without work visas by withholding their pay.
 They would also pay their models in cash, which models would have to hide from customs agents.
 It was not uncommon for models staying in hotels such as La Louisiana in Paris or the Arena in Milan to have their hotel rooms raided by the police looking for their work visas.
 It was rumoured that competing agencies were behind the raids.
 This led many agencies to form worldwide chains; for example, the Marilyn Agency has branches in Paris and New York.